 Coercive control

 Coercive control creates invisible chains and a sense of fear that pervades all elements of a victim’s life.
-It works to limit their human rights by depriving them of their liberty and reducing their ability for action.
-Experts like Evan Stark liken coercive control to being taken hostage.
+It works to limit their human rights by depriving them of their freedom of choice and reducing their ability for action.
+Experts liken coercive control to being taken hostage.
 As he says: “the victim becomes captive in an unreal world created by the abuser, entrapped in a world of confusion, contradiction and fear.”

 How do you know if this is happening to you?